Third stimulus check: Why some people should file their taxes ASAP

 With lawmakers negotiating another round of coronavirus relief aid, many Americans are eager to learn if and when they'll receive a third stimulus check.
 Aside from Congress' time frame for passing the legislation, there's another factor that could influence stimulus payments: your 2020 tax returns.

 The reason boils down to the confluence of tax-filing season and the expectation that Congress will pass the next relief bill by mid-March.
-The IRS on Friday officially starts accepting tax returns, with the filing window closing on its customary date of April 15.
+The IRS on Friday officially started accepting tax returns on February 12, with the filing window closing on its customary date of April 15.

 That effectively means the agency may start distributing stimulus checks in the middle of tax season, which could affect how much Americans get — especially households that lost income last year or who had a child in 2020.
 The reason: The IRS relies on each individual's most recent tax filing to determine their stimulus check payment.